jurkovic-nikola/OpenLinkHub/README.md

 ## RGB Modes
 - RGB configuration is located at `rgb.json` file.
 ### Configuration
+- defaultColor: Default RGB color for all devices in integer format
+  - 255,255,255, 0.1 - White with 10 % of brightness
+  - 255,255,255, 0.5 - White with 50 % of brightness
+  - 255,255,255, 1 - White with 100 % of brightness
+  - Note: Setting brightness to 0 will result in no color on a device
+  - This mode will be ignored if rgbMode is defined
 - useRgbEffects: Trigger usage of custom RGB effects
 - rgbMode: This will enable custom RGB mode for all devices.
   - If this mode is enabled, REST API color modification is not possible.